suresh2291/nodeJsTodoAPP/README.md

+NodeJs TODO APP
-Steps to setup and run the projecy
+Steps to setup and run the project

 1.Install MySQL by following the below link. https://www.youtube.com/watch?v=GIRcpjg-3Eg